ceoche/bvalid/README.md

    }

    public boolean oneToManyDefinedAssociation() {
-      // check a collection or an array as at least one element AND no null elements. return BasicRules.hasOneOrMoreDefinedElements(collectionAttribute);
+      // check a collection or an array has at least one element AND no null elements. return BasicRules.hasOneOrMoreDefinedElements(collectionAttribute);
    }